gionet/inv_mgmt_sys/README.md

 ### History _navbar_ - History Logs
 ```
 - Displays the list of all client's order with the User column
-- Able to identify who created the entry
+- Shows which user account created the entry
 ```

 ### Account _navbar_ - Account Settings